Through The Fibro Fog

 For some sides to make it a more filling meal, then you could serve with a crusty bread roll (if you tolerate bread), or if not then my multi-seed crackers are so easy to make and a great gluten-free option.

-overhead view of stone fruit caprese salad on a brown plate.
+overhead view of stone fruit caprese salad on a brown plate next to a small bowl of dressing and basil leaves.

 Find fresh and tasty salads including my pear and fennel salad, tropical mango slaw and quinoa arugula salad on my salads page.
 Some recent recipes to try out: